netgroup-polito/verefoo/README.md

 e.g.
 `export JDK_HOME=/home/mininet/jdk1.8.0_92`
 - `exec bash`
-- edit the "to_be_defined" fields in tomcat-build.xml (e.g. name="tomcatUsername" value="tomcat" and name="tomcatPassword" value="tomcat" the values set in 'tomcat-users').
-Set server.location property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30)
+- edit the "to\_be_defined" fields of the tomcat-build.xml. with the username and password previously configured in Tomcat(e.g. `name="tomcatUsername" value="tomcat"` and `name="tomcatPassword" value="tomcat"` the values set in 'tomcat-users').
+Set `server.location` property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30);
 - execute the generate-war ant task in order to generate the .war;
 - launch Tomcat 8 with the startup script `$CATALINA_HOME/bin/startup.sh` or with start-tomcat ant tast
 - open a browser and navigate to [this link](http://localhost:8080/manager) and login using `tomcat/tomcat` as username/password
 - you can deploy/undeploy/redeploy the downloaded WARs through the web interface

 **Eclipse**

 - clone project onto your hard drive with this command: `git clone git@github.com:netgroup-polito/verigraph.git`
 - Download Apache Tomcat 8 (see instructions above for Windows and Unix)
 - Download JDK (see instructions above for Windows and Unix)